kroshu/kuka_robot_descriptions/README.md

 ### External axis support

-The robots marked in [this section](#supported-features) with external axis support have their URDFs prepared for this feature:
+Robots marked as supporting external exis in the [supported features](#supported-features) have URDFs prepared for this feature.

-- the `world` link and the `world-base_link` joint (and essentially the origin block) are moved to the URDF xacro from the macro
+- The `world` link and the `world-base_link` joint (and the `origin` block) are moved from the macro into the URDF xacro.

-  - this creates the possibility to:
+  - This allows you to:

-    - easily modify the link chain between world and the robot base (e.g. add external axes)
+    - easily modify the link chain between `world` and the robot base (e.g., add external axes),
-    - align to a multi-robot scenario (i.e. one `world` link for all)
+    - align multiple robots to a shared `world` link.

-- an additional parameter `ext_axes_ros2_control_joints` is introduced for the `ros2_control` macro of the robot family
+- A new parameter, `ext_axes_ros2_control_joints`, is added to the robot family's `ros2_control` macro.

-  - it's needed for inserting the additional joints from the external axes to the right section of the macro
+  - It is used to insert joints from external axes into the correct section of the macro.
-  - this indicates the need of an empty block in the case without any external axes, too
+  - An empty block is required even when no external axes are used.

-So without any external axes the end of the URDF is altered to the following (with _robotfamily_ and _robotmodel_ as respective placeholders):
+Without any external axes, the end of the URDF looks as follows (with _robotfamily_ and _robotmodel_ as placeholders):

 ```xml
 <xacro:kuka_robotfamily_ros2_control ...>
   <ext_axes_ros2_control_joints/>
 </xacro:kuka_robotfamily_ros2_control>

 <!-- world link -->
 <link name="world"/>

 <!-- robot links, joints -->
 <xacro:robotmodel prefix="$(arg prefix)" package_name="kuka_robotfamily_support"/>

 <!-- default world - base_link joint -->
 <joint name="$(arg prefix)world-base_link" type="fixed">
   <parent link="world"/>